Swatting calls cause fear at Gering school, other districts throughout the state

 “It makes your heart race a bit,” she said, explaining that she and her family had moved here from New York.
 After her son told her that he was safe and everything was OK, she said, they decided that he would leave for the day.
 Other parents and children were making similar decisions, though the school district remained on secure status for the rest of the day.
 Scottsbluff Public Schools put its buildings on secure status.

-According to information released from Gering Public Schools, the school administration is already planning a debriefing to discuss the situation with staff and students.
-Gering schools remained in elevated security throughout the remainder of the day.
-The district also activated its crisis response team for students and staff "who need support in processing the events," according to information released on social media, texts and press releases.
+According to information released from Gering Public Schools, the school administration planned a debriefing to discuss the situation with staff and students.
+The district also activated its crisis response team for students and staff “who need support in processing the events,” according to information released on social media, texts and press releases.

 Of such investigations, he said, “It is challenging, but it’s not impossible.”